Scared to Be Lonely: Music and lyrics

-Musically, "Scared to Be Lonely" is a future bass track with elements of electro and emo-EDM.
+Musically, "Scared to Be Lonely" is a future bass and electro dance track with elements of electro and emo-EDM.
 It runs for 3:40, and follows a structure of verse, bridge, chorus, drop, verse, bridge, chorus, drop, middle eight, chorus, drop.
 The song is set in the time signature of 4/4 time and is composed in the key of C♯ minor, with a tempo of 138 beats per minute and a chord progression of A(add9)—C♯m7/E—B(add4)—G♯m(♭6).
 It opens with "ghostly" electronic strings and a "charming" piano melody, before synths and sparse percussion items come in.
 The percussion leads the song towards the simple synth hook.
 Finger snaps are used in the middle eight.

 The song uses an upbeat, pop-ready, future bass, and dance production with an emotive tone.
 The production also consists of a beat that has trap vibes ever so often, emotive strings, "boisterous" bass notes, and "tantalizing" hi-hats.
 Each production element builds up to the drop, where the piano melody becomes electronic.
 Lipa uses soulful vocals that range from B_{3} to G♯_{5}, and she makes use of belting.
 Lyrically, the song documents the ending of a relationship, with Lipa pondering whether it is legit.